wandersondlopes/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/08.routerbridge-multilanguage/content.md

 ![Arduino Router Architecture](assets/routerbridge-architecture.png)

 This tutorial shows you how to communicate directly with the `arduino-router` daemon using the MessagePack RPC protocol.
-This approach gives you the flexibility to build custom applications in any language that supports unix sockets and MessagePack encoding, opening up possibilities for performance critical applications, multi-process architectures, and integration with existing Linux services.
+This approach gives you the flexibility to build custom applications in any language that supports Unix sockets and MessagePack encoding, opening up possibilities for performance-critical applications, multi-process architectures, and integration with existing Linux services.

 ## Goals